kiprutobrian/php-principles/README.md

 Encapsulation.
 Encapsulation allows a class to provide signals to the outside world that certain internals are private and shouldn't be accessed.
 So at it's core, encapsulation is about communication.

+Object Composition and Abstractions.
+On to object composition.
+To break it down into the simplest of terms, composition is when one object holds a pointer to another object.
+This allows you to construct complex functionality by combining various types.